wwymak/mojo-gpu-puzzles/book/src/puzzle_09/puzzle_09.md

 - **Professional debugging skills** used in GPU development teams
 - **Deep parallel computing understanding** that comes from seeing execution at the thread level
 - **Problem-solving confidence** for the most challenging GPU programming scenarios
-- **Tool mastery** that will serve you throughout your GPU programming career
+- **Tool proficiency** that will serve you throughout your GPU programming career

 ## Ready to begin?

-GPU debugging is where you transition from *learning* GPU programming to *mastering* it.
+GPU debugging is where you transition from *writing* GPU programs to *understanding* them deeply.
 Every professional GPU developer has spent countless hours debugging parallel code, learning to think in thousands of simultaneous threads, and developing the patience to investigate complex coordination failures.

 This is your opportunity to join that elite group.

-**Start your debugging journey**: [📚 Mojo GPU Debugging Essentials](./essentials.md)
+**Start your debugging journey**: [Mojo GPU Debugging Essentials](./essentials.md)

 ---